Kennedy cousin tries to stop tapes being played in murder retrial

 Skakel's attorneys maintain that state investigator Frank Garr "duped" Hoffman in 1999 to obtain the audiotapes.
 Hoffman, according to the motions, "had no choice but to provide the private and confidential materials to Garr."

-The motions alleged that Garr also unlawfully obtained materials for his 2013 book "Conviction: Solving the Moxley Murder" in violation of Skakel's civil rights.
+The motions alleged that Garr also unlawfully obtained materials for his collaboration with the journalist Leonard Levitt for Levitt's 2004 book "Conviction: Solving the Moxley Murder" in violation of Skakel's civil rights.

 Hoffman testified at a hearing last year that Garr said he had a warrant for the Skakel materials.
 At the same hearing, Garr said he did not recall the exact nature of the documents he presented to Hoffman.

-Note: (This story was corrected in paragraph 4 to show Skakel said he masturbated on night of Moxley's death, not the night before.
-Corrects to show in paragraph 11 that the book "Conviction" was by Leonard Levitt, not Frank Garr, and published in 2004, not 2013)